exploreforce/whatsappBot/documentation.md

 *   `/database`: Contains the Knex.js database schema, migrations, and seeds.
 *   `/frontend`: Contains the Next.js frontend, which provides the user interface for configuring and testing the chatbot.
 *   `/shared`: Contains any shared types or utilities that are used by both the frontend and backend.
+*   `docker-compose.yml`: Docker Compose file to run frontend and backend together for self-hosting.
+*   `backend/Dockerfile`: Dockerfile to build and run the backend service.
+*   `Dockerfile`: Dockerfile to build and run the frontend service.

 ## 3. File List